Battle of Pyongyang (1894): Japanese strategy

-Events of the Battle
+The battle

 Arrival of Japanese troops

 The Main Division attacked from the southwest early during the morning of 15 September 1894.
 Following a twelve-hour battle, the Chinese repulsed this force.
 Heavy rain turned the battlefield into a field of mud covered with the wounded, supply carts, and horses.
 Meanwhile, the Combined Brigade attacked the forts protecting the southern bank of the Taedong River.
 However, Japanese artillery was too far back to be effective and by nightfall the Japanese evacuated the few earthworks they had captured.
 The apparent inability of these two divisions to take Pyongyang led to initial newspaper reports that China had won the battle, which later turned out to be false.

-In reality, the Wonsan and Sangnyong columns succeeded in taking the Chinese fortress at Moktan-tei which was to the north of Pyongyang.
-From that position Japanese artillery could fire across the city walls and this position of strength forced the Chinese to offer to surrender at 16:30 on 15 September 1894.
+In reality, the Wonsan and Sangnyong columns took the Chinese fortress at Moktan-tei, which was north of Pyongyang.
+From that position, Japanese artillery could fire across the city walls – this position forced the Chinese to surrender at 16:30 on 15 September.
 The Chinese commander promised that his troops would remain within the city gates, but since it was already getting dark, the Japanese declined to enter the city until the following day.
 During the evening of 15 September, many Chinese troops tried to flee for the coast and the border town of Wiju (modern village of Uiju, North Korea) on the lower reaches of the Yalu River).
 Japanese snipers killed large numbers of Chinese on the northern roads.
 As a result of the Chinese surrender, early the following morning the two Japanese columns entered the northern gate of the city unopposed.
 There was no way to communicate their success to the rest of the Japanese Army, however, so when the Main Division began its attack on the city's West Gate the next day, they were surprised to find the gate undefended.
 Later that morning, the Combined Brigade entered the city through the South Gate.
-Throughout the battle of Pyongyang, the Chinese troops fought valiantly, but were unable to counter the greater training and morale of the Japanese troops.
+Throughout the battle of Pyongyang, the Chinese troops were unable to counter the Japanese troops.

-Chinese casualties are estimated at 2,000 killed, and around 4,000 wounded.
-The Japanese lost 102 men killed, 433 wounded and 33 missing.

 Aftermath

 After the Battle of Pyongyang, command of Japanese First Army was turned over from Marshal Yamagata to General Nozu for reasons of health.
 Nozu's former command of the 5th division was assumed by Lieutenant General Oku Yasukata.

-After the Battle of Pyongyang, the Japanese advanced north to the Yalu River without opposition.
+The Japanese advanced north to the Yalu River without opposition.
 The Chinese had decided (as would the Russians ten years later in the Russo-Japanese War) to abandon northern Korea and defend from the northern bank of the Yalu River.

+The Huai Army of Viceroy Li Hongzhang, representing China's best troops, took heavy losses and were nearly destroyed, which also damaged the viceroy's personal power base.

 Qing Muslim General Zuo Baogui (1837–1894), from Shandong province, died in action in Pyongyang, from Japanese artillery.
 A memorial to him was constructed.
 Before the battle Zuo Baogui performed ablution (Wudu or Ghusl) according to Islamic custom.